VivoDibra/HelperTec/readme.md

-## HelperTec is an task reminder app
+# HelperTec is an task reminder app

-This app is in development stage and was made using React Native.
+- This app is in development stage and was made using React Native.
+- Very funcionalities isn't working already(such like saving Taks on the RealmDB)...

-# OBS: The initial commit isn't the real
+## Obs: The initial commit isn't the real one!